quyendang/OpenCore-Guide/README.md

 * RequireVault: For now choose NO.
 * ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

-**Tools**: Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this.
+**Tools**: Used for running boot time tools like clearing NVRAM, or memtest86.
+Enable if required.

 ![Misc](https://i.imgur.com/tpr1OcL.png)